Adya662/amd/README.md

 ## Overview

 Automated system to analyze call transcripts and identify machine-answered vs human-answered calls using pattern matching and AI scoring.
+Features **two detection approaches** for different use cases.

 ## Pipeline Flow